Day Hike 2: Guess Road to Pump Station Access off Rivermont Road

 The eastern trailhead is a little sketchy.
 From the Eno River Association headquarters off Guess Road the MST goes under the four-lane (five if you count mid-road turn lane) urban road, then surfaces to cross the bridge.
 Once across, a stairway quickly escorts you back down to the river.

-You’ll come up to a utility easement clearing near the end, follow it down to the river and continue upstream Shortly, you’ll have the option of continuing to the right on the MST or veering left on a 0.2-mile connector to roadside parking for the Pump Station Access.
+You’ll come up to a utility easement clearing near the end, follow it down to the river and continue upstream Shortly, you’ll have the option of continuing to the right on the MST or veering left on a 0.4-mile connector to roadside parking for the Pump Station Access.
 Continue on the MST and shortly you’ll be treated to the brick remains of the old water pumping station for which this area is named.
 Proceed with caution; this is a rare spot where access remains open to an entertaining (and potentially dangerous) piece of the past.
+After exploring the pump station, return uphill to the access on Rivermont Road.

 Day Hike 2 Map